mozerpol/NotesFromLearning/q_and_a/README.md

 In addition to these main components, an FPGA also includes other supporting e lements such as clock management resources, configuration memory, and power distribution networks.

+20. Describe the process of place and route in FPGA design.
+The place and route process is a step that follows the synthesis stage.
+It involves mapping the synthesized logic elements onto specific locations (placement) within the FPGA device and establishing the interconnections (routing) between these elements.